szellmann/visionaray/README.md

 Visionaray Viewer
 -----------------

 Visionaray comes with a viewer application that supports a number of different 3D file formats.
-The viewer application is primarily meant as a developer tool for debugging and testing.
+The viewer application is primarily targeted at developers, as a tool for debugging and testing.
 After being installed, the viewer application executable can be called using the following command:

 ```Shell